Editorial discipline and sourcing

 - Clearly framed first-hand experience.

-- Generic descriptions of Candid's own services (subject to FTC truthfulness / substantiation if comparative).
+- Generic descriptions of the publisher's own services (subject to FTC truthfulness / substantiation if comparative).

 - Things the reader can verify by looking at the page.